Hidden Purpose Test

 - In Men In Black, potential recruits are shown taking a marksmanship test, with a mix of both alien and human targets in a street scene.
 James Edwards ignores the aliens, putting a single shot in the forehead of a little girl, and invokes this trope when ordered to explain his choice, claiming she was the most suspicious target since she was carrying quantum physics textbooks and looked too young to be out by herself at night surrounded by said aliens.
 The movie leaves it up in the air as to whether Edwards is right or whether it's his other qualities - quick outside-the-box thinking, attention to detail, and willingness to challenge authority, among others - that lead Agent K to select Edwards as his replacement; the novelization (which deviates from the film in some areas) presents his reasoning as correct.

-- Another possible one (again, the movie doesn't confirm either way): Earlier, when presented with a multiple-choice test on paper with no flat surface to write on, he very noisily drags a table over to his chair while everyone else stays where they are and struggles with the difficulty of penciling in their answers on the floppy paper test sheets.
+- Another possible one (again, the movie doesn't confirm either way): Earlier, when presented with a multiple-choice test on paper with no flat surface to write on, he very noisily drags a table over to his chair while everyone else stays where they are and struggles with the difficulty of penciling in their answers on the floppy paper test sheets in their egg-shape chairs.

 - In The Recruit, the protagonist is captured, beaten and tortured by men who demand he tell them the name of his CIA handler.
 Eventually he does, immediately after which it is revealed to be a test.
 He is made to leave the training facility on the pretext that he failed the test, but is later told that the other recruits were made to believe that because he's been selected for covert assignments.
 The test was in fact to see how long he could hold out and wasn't going to stop until he gave in.
 He actually lasted longer than any recruit in a long time.